AlanCFleming/CS4370-Bonus/README.md

 ## Compiling
 nvcc was used to compile these programs.
 This will create an executable program.
-* Command for compiling sum reduction: nvcc flemingSparceMatrixVectorMultiplication.cu -o SPVM
+* Command for compiling sum reduction: nvcc flemingSPMV.cu -o SPMV

 ## Running
 These programs can be run directly from the command line.
-* Command for parallel sum reduction: {path}/SPVM
+* Command for parallel sum reduction: {path}/SPMV